 Some calculators ask if you are married, blind or paying into the NI whilst others also ask your age and tax code.
 You may be asked the percentage of your wage you pay into a pension or how much you receive per month in childcare vouchers.
 Each tax calculator is a bit different, but the more information they ask for, the more precise your results will be.

 Wages After Tax

 As an example of the results a basic income tax calculator will provide, consider a person offered a salary of £35,000 and who is not paying S2P because he/she is paying into an occupational pension scheme.
 This is all the information this particular calculator asks for.

 The results would look like this:

 Monthly Income After Tax (after NI and tax) £2,217

 Weekly Income After Tax (after NI and tax) £511

-You can see that you are not given weekly or monthly tax deductions but that is a simple matter of dividing the annual total by the number of weeks you will be paid per year.
-This basic Income Tax Calculator also doesn’t take into account the Child Tax Credit, any employer benefits in kind or investment income either.
-As well, this particular calculator is based on the current year’s taxable bands and Income Tax allowances.
+You can see that you are not given weekly or monthly tax deductions, but that is a simple matter of dividing the annual total by the number of weeks you will be paid per year.
+However, it’s worth realising that this specific calculator doesn’t take child tax credit, any employer benefits in kind or investment income into consideration when making the calculator.
+As well, this particular calculator is based on the current year’s taxable bands and income tax allowances.

-Again, keep in mind that the more information an Income Tax Calculator asks for, the more precise the results will be.
+Again, keep in mind that the more information an income tax calculator asks for, the more precise the results will be.
 However, if you are contemplating a new job, you can use this as a general guide as to how much you will be paying the taxman and how much you will be putting in your own pocket.
-It may be called an Income Tax Calculator but what you really want to know is how much money you will be bringing home and that’s a very logical question.
-With an Income Tax Calculator you have your answer.